-Literacy faculty of the Department of Early Childhood Elementary and Literacy Education are committed to the development of literacy educators who:
+Literacy faculty of the Department of Teaching and Learning are committed to the development of literacy educators who:

 I. Continue to inquire into the nature of teaching and learning and reflect upon professional practice.

 - Know philosophies and theories of literacy instruction.